i05nagai/memorandum/language/english_speaking.md

         * another crop failure could result in widespread famine
         * there were reports of refugees dying of famine
         * thousands of people emigrated during the Irish potato famine of 1845-46
-* emigrate
-    * to leave a country permanently and go to live in another one
-        * Millions of Germans emigrated from Europe to America in the 19th century
-        * Thousands of Britons emigrate every yera
-        * Opportunities to emigrate to the U.S. have been severly cut back by tightened immigration rules and border controls
 * corporation/company
 * founded
 * appetite